TheNewPing/2SATsolver/README.md

 Lists K solutions of a 2 SAT instance, having a minimum Hamming distance between them.

+All binaries can be compiled with `make` and a brief test suite is available with `make test`.
+Below you will find the details about each available binary.

 ## Example

 ### Example Compilation